Is there such a thing as “too early” when it comes to compiling your preseason top 25 college basketball rankings for the 2019-20 season?

 9. VILLANOVA: Phil Booth and Eric Paschall are history but the Wildcats have enough back with Collin Gillespie, Saddiq Bey, Jermaine Samuels, Dhamir Cosby-Roundtree and Cole Swider.
 Jay Wright will also bring in a trio of top-50 freshmen with wings Bryan Antoine and Justin Moore and forward Jeremiah Robinson-Earl.
 The key for Wright will be at the point guard spot.

-4. GONZAGA: Rui Hachimura and Brandon Clarke are almost certain to leave early, and Josh Perkins is graduating.
-But the ‘Zags should have a nucleus of Zach Norvell, Killian Tillie and Corey Kispert to go along with a strong recruiting class that features big men Drew Timme, Pavel Zakharov and Oumar Ballo and talented wings Anton Watson and Martynas Arlauskas.
+4. GONZAGA: Rui Hachimura is gone, Brandon Clarke and Zach Norvell are likely to leave early for the NBA, and Josh Perkins is graduating.
+But the ‘Zags should have the duo of Killian Tillie and Corey Kispert to go along with grad transfer Admon Gilder and a strong recruiting class that features big men Drew Timme, Pavel Zakharov and Oumar Ballo and talented wings Anton Watson and Martynas Arlauskas.
 The question here will be at the point guard spot, where freshman Brock Ravet will likely get the call along with a ‘TBD’ grad transfer.

-1. MICHIGAN STATE: This one is largely dependent on what happens with Cassius Winston, who will likely return to East Lansing for his senior campaign.
-Nick Ward is a complete toss-up.
-Tom Izzo will bring back other pieces – Joshua Langford, Xavier Tillman and Aaron Henry to name a few – and a couple of heralded recruits in Rocket Watts and Malik Hall.
+1. MICHIGAN STATE: Cassius Winston is back, and he will be in the equation for National Player of the Year.
+That’s the biggest key.
+Winston at the point and Tom Izzo on the sidelines is a heck of a duo.
+Izzo will bring back other pieces – Joshua Langford, Xavier Tillman and Aaron Henry to name a few – and a couple of heralded recruits in Rocket Watts and Malik Hall.